 Most of what you will read regarding the recent supply chain attacks have addressed the vulnerabilities in the supply chain, which is clearly important.
 Another, perhaps less talked about view, would be to look at what an available, and accurate inventory might be able to do for your organization following a similar attack or even disclosure of known vulnerability.

-, I heard from a large, well-known software company that they were able to determine in just a couple hours that none of their products were affected.
+Following the SolarWinds attack, I heard from a large, well-known software company that they were able to determine in just a couple hours that none of their products were affected.
 This was because they had an accurate inventory of their software, which included Open Source and other third-party software.

 If they determined they were impacted, they could have taken immediate action to reduce potential damage by shutting down products and services quickly, as opposed to the extended delays determining where any impacted components might have been.
 That said, an SBOM is not a silver bullet for security – an SBOM would not have stopped that kind of attack, but it does give you the ability to react quickly to any threats.

 Whether you are just starting out, or you are further along in your maturity of managing your Open Source usage, we’re here to help.
 If you need to create a Bill of Materials, our team can work with you in order to create one for you.
 We are also well versed in helping organizations understand the impact of the findings, and setting up the policies and processes to manage future Open Source compliance and security responses.